top 10 food trends for 2019

 2019 will bring more “fakon”, crickets (a more eco-friendly, ethical animal protein alternative) going into the mainstream and an onslaught of nut-based, dairy-free cheese products.

-Want to learn how to leverage these consumer trends in 2019 and beyond?
+Want to learn how to leverage these consumer trends in the future?